 So many things.
 I have come to fully appreciate the range of approaches to graduate supervision at UBC, the diversity of programs, and the complex dynamics that unfold as faculty mentor their students.
 I am impressed by the deep commitment of faculty and support staff across campus to provide the best possible experience for our students.
 I have met so many students from all over the world who treasure the opportunity to come and study at UBC.
 It is a privilege to make a contribution to their graduate studies.

 What makes UBC an exciting place for graduate study and for postdoctoral fellows?

 As a premier research university, UBC offers students opportunities to deeply engage in their area of study alongside scholars who are leading experts in their fields.
-At the same time, students often have options to engage in interdisciplinary studies to further enrich their projects.
+At the same time, students often have options to engage in interdisciplinary studies to further enrich their projects and often engage in knotty real world problems.
 And because it is such a large university there is a vast array of extracurricular activities—from theatre, music and arts, to lectures on all kinds of topics and issues, to professional and career development workshops, to sports and hobbies.
 I hope all of our students take advantage of this richness at UBC.

 What should students know about G+PS?

 We are an office full of people who devote our workdays to supporting students and postdoctoral fellows in their journey through their programs.
 We are a vital unit on a campus that concerns itself with providing the highest quality academic experience.
 Not only are we a hub of services to make your experience here as successful as possible, we are also constantly seeking ways to improve that experience.
 Check out our website for news, events, and awards as well as everything you need to know about being a grad student at UBC.

 What should UBC faculty members know about G+PS?